 The body of the spiky elm caterpillar (Nymphalis antiopa) is covered with orange-red patterns and numerous tiny white spots.

-These Spiky caterpillars, also known as the mourning cloak caterpillar, have a slender body covered in spikes and white dots all over them.
+These Spiky caterpillars, also known as the mourning cloak caterpillar, have a slender body covered in spikes and white dots.

-In addition to that, there is a line of dots that are reddish-orange that runs up its back.
+In addition to that, there is a line of reddish-orange dots that run up its back.
 The length of the caterpillar is 1.5 inches or 38 millimeters.

-The peacock caterpillar and the spiny elm caterpillar are very similar to one another, with the exception of a dramatic line of red spots on the peacock caterpillar’s back.
+The peacock caterpillar and the spiny elm caterpillar are very similar, except for a dramatic line of red spots on the peacock caterpillar’s back.

 The caterpillar’s body has minute white speckles and a band of spines wrapped around each segment of its body.

-The caterpillar of the prickly elm tree is not a poisonous species and will not cause any harm to humans.
+The caterpillar of the prickly elm tree is not a poisonous species and will not harm humans.

-It is possible to make the assumption that the caterpillar is a stinging kind since it has rows of spines that look jagged.
+It is possible to assume that the caterpillar is a stinging kind since it has rows of spines that look jagged.

 However, this is not the case because the spines that are so dazzling are on the softer side.